 The State Board approved the delisting of Sonoma Creek for nutrients when they approved the 2018 Integrated Report at its October 20, 2020 Meeting.
 You can find out more about the 2018 Integrated Report by visiting this website.

 Delisting: Resolution No. R2-2014-0006

 The San Francisco Bay Regional Water Quality Control Board approved at its February 12, 2014 meeting a proposal to delist Sonoma Creek for nutrients resulting in excessive algae growth and to remove this water body from the EPA 303(d) list.
-The staff report detailing recent water quality assessments, lines of evidence, and interpretation of data are provided below.
-This de-listing will be included in the Integrated Report submitted to U.S. EPA for the 2018 listing cycle.
+The staff report detailing recent water quality assessments, lines of evidence, and interpretation of data are available upon request.
+This de-listing was included in the Integrated Report submitted to U.S. EPA for the 2018 listing cycle.
 See our 303(d) page for more information about the 303(d) listing process.

 - Napa Sonoma Nutrient Delisting Data (Excel)